magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 nil
 ```

 Boom.
+The magic worked again.
+Kudos to everyone who put this magic
+together.

 For this tutorial we're done.
 Stop any `boot` related process
 and reset the repository

 ```bash